woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 Does this mean that we never communicate how we feel if we're upset about something?
 Does it mean that we don’t ever correct “wrongness” if we feel that something can be constructively done?
 No. **The mind is always looking for rules with which to achieve certainty, but no rule is always appropriate.**

-Let’s be a witness to ourselves.
+<font color=red>Let’s be a witness to ourselves.
 What stories or tapes are we running now?
-How are we creating our experience of the situation?
-As Ken Keyes said, first become centered and then act.
+How are we creating our experience of the situation?</font> As Ken Keyes said, first become centered and then act.
 When we’re uncentered and upset in any way we’ll tend to create turbulence and disharmony whatever we do or say.
 So let’s let our *primary emphasis* always be our own consciousness. **Let’s slowly fall silent inside**.

 ```
 浊以静之徐清。